 - Did you find our JetKids Bed Box review helpful?

 - How do you normally get your kids to sleep on an airplane?

-After more tips for travelling with a baby?
-Why not grab our informative ‘Travel with Baby Guide‘ here.
+After more tips for traveling with a baby?
+Why not grab our informative ‘Travel with Baby Guide‘ here?

 Disclosures: We were provided with a Bed Box by Jet Kids for the purpose of conducting an honest review, we have not been paid for this and all opinions are our own.